Expurple/home.expurple.me/README.md

 repo.
 To comment, you need a Github account.

-You can either browse and comment directly on Github, or use the [Giscus](https://giscus.app/) comment widget on the website.
+You can either browse and comment directly on Github, or use the [Giscus](https://giscus.app/) comment widget on my website.
 It's configured in [./layouts/partials/comments.html](./layouts/partials/comments.html).

 ## My workflow